 A permanent pacemaker is then implanted to regulate the heart rhythm.
 Anticoagulation therapy is still necessary in these cases.

 An electrocardiogram, or EKG, is the best and simplest way to determine whether you have atrial fibrillation.
 An electrocardiogram is a tracing of the electrical activity of your heart.
-It is usually done along with a history and physical exam, lab tests, and a chest X-ray.
+The standard procedure requires a comprehensive physical examination, lab tests, and chest X-ray to be performed in addition to the medical history review.

 How you fare with atrial fibrillation depends most often on the underlying condition causing it and your symptoms.
 High blood pressure and other underlying heart diseases are common causes of this condition.

-Seen mostly in people over 65, atrial fibrillation due to underlying heart disease is often the most complicated to treat.
+Atrial fibrillation is more commonly seen in elderly people who suffer from underlying heart diseases.
+Such cases can be quite challenging to treat.
 Initially, episodes of this condition typically come on suddenly and last a short time before subsiding on their own.
 This is called paroxysmal atrial fibrillation.

 If cardioversion fails or atrial fibrillation returns, medications are used to control the heart rate, although this condition will persist.
 If you continue to have symptoms, antiarrhythmic medications may be given.

-Many people are able to live full and active lives while being treated for atrial fibrillation.
-Others become short of breath and weak with normal physical activities and need further treatment, such as catheter ablation, a procedure used to destroy the atrioventricular (AV) node and other tissues, such as triggers in the pulmonary veins, that are responsible for an irregular heart rhythm.
+With the right care, people with atrial fibrillation can lead healthy and fulfilling lives.
+With support and lifestyle changes, they are able to remain active and thrive.
+Others become short of breath and weak with normal physical activities and need further treatment, such as catheter ablation, a procedure used to destroy the atrioventricular (AV) node, and other tissues, such as triggers in the pulmonary veins, that are responsible for an irregular heart rhythm.

 When an underlying cause, such as hyperthyroidism, can be treated, atrial fibrillation usually goes away.
 Likewise, when severe infections are cured or caffeine or other stimulant use is discontinued, atrial fibrillation usually stops and the heart stays in a normal rhythm.